 At the opposite end of Champs-Élysées from the bridge stands the Arc de Triomphe, a massive structure built to honor those who died in the French Revolution and Napoleonic wars.
 You can make a reservation through the Paris Pass to go up to the top of the tower and get a great view of the city!

-Day 3: Full Day – Palace of Versailles, Le Marais, Montmartre
+Paris Day 3: Palace of Versailles, Le Marais, Montmartre, and Moulin Rouge

 The Palace of Versailles

-The Palace of Versailles is a must-see day trip if you have enough time!
+The Palace of Versailles is an absolute must-see day trip if you have enough time.
+Aside from seeing the Eiffel Tower at night, it was my favorite thing we did during my first visit.

 - You MUST also get a Paris Museum Pass to be allowed to enter the Palace.